Asylum officers, Secret Service agents and troops have surged toward border with Title 42's expiration hours away | KRDO

 Asylum officers, Secret Service agents and troops have surged toward border with Title 42’s expiration hours away

-With hours left before Title 42 expires Thursday night, the US has sent thousands of reinforcements to the southern border, anticipating the Trump-era border restriction policy’s demise could spur an even heavier migrant influx than the country has already seen in recent weeks.
+(CNN) -- With just hours left before Title 42 expires Thursday night, the US is wrapping up a surge of asylum officers, troops and federal agents toward the southern border, anticipating the Trump-era border restriction policy's demise could spur an even heavier migrant influx than the country has already seen in recent weeks.

-“We are clear-eyed about the challenges we are likely to face in the days and weeks ahead, which have the potential to be very difficult,” Mayorkas told reporters in Washington, warning the US expects to see large numbers of migrants at the southern border for weeks to come.
+"We are clear-eyed about the challenges we are likely to face in the days and weeks ahead, which have the potential to be very difficult," Mayorkas told reporters Wednesday in Washington.

-The policy is set to end at 11:59 p.m.
-ET Thursday.
-Officials have been warning the expiration could attract a surge of migrants and worsen an already challenging humanitarian crisis at the southern border, where communities in recent days have seen makeshift encampments proliferate as border crossings climb.
+The US expects to see large numbers of migrants at the southern border for weeks to come, Mayorkas said.

+Authorities have expelled migrants at the US-Mexico border more than 2.8 million times under Title 42 since the policy began, according to US Customs and Border Protection data.

-Title 42’s lapse “does not mean our border is open,” Mayorkas stressed Wednesday: Authorities will lean instead on a decades-old protocol with a few new wrinkles.
+Border authorities will lean instead on a decades-old protocol with a few new wrinkles.
 That protocol, while it could carry heavier legal consequences for those crossing unlawfully, often takes more time than Title 42 expulsions.
+In the days leading to Thursday, makeshift encampments have proliferated in border towns, and border crossings already have been climbing.

 US border authorities encountered around 10,400 migrants along the US southern border on Tuesday, according to a Homeland Security official, continuing an upward trend in border arrests.